 What Has to Be Proven to Be Convicted

-To be convicted of financial transaction card fraud, the State must show that the defendant is guilty beyond a reasonable doubt.
+To be convicted of financial transaction card fraud in Georgia, the State must show that the defendant is guilty beyond a reasonable doubt.
 This involves demonstrating that the defendant had the intent to use, sell, or forge credit card information.
 Our Georgia Fraud Lawyers can help create gaps in the arguments of the prosecution and help you obtain a favorable outcome.

 Penalty for Financial Transaction Card Fraud in Georgia